 Prices vary widely depending on the compartment, but it starts from $ 30-35 in a compartment for 4 people (though a lot depends on how early it is reserved and the time of the year).

-Like the Sapsan, the train tickets are bought on RZD’s website of (more information in this article).
+Like the Sapsan, the train tickets are bought on RZD’s website (more information in this article).

 This is a more expensive method of transportation, but with quite enough charm and through which you pass the night that you never have to do in Moscow or St. Petersburg.
 Though you must keep in mind that not everyone falls asleep easily on the train (I haven’t been able to sleep in the Red Arrow) and trains arrive at 8 am and you will not be able to check in at the hotel till later.

-Ultimately, all transportation methods have their pros and cons.
-My recommendation: if you are looking for sightseeing, charm and authenticity, then use the night train, but if you are looking for a cheaper and faster alternative, then use the high-speed train or the plane.
+All transportation methods have their pros and cons.
+My recommendation: if you are looking for sightseeing, charm and authenticity, then use the night train, but if you are looking for a cheaper and faster alternative, then use the high-speed train, the plane or the bus.

 Finally, I can tell you that there are cruise ships that make the journey from Moscow to St. Petersburg in six days, but of course this is another very different way to travel and we will discuss in another article.